JieSheep/STRfinder/README.md

 |---|-----|---|------|----------------|------|----------------------|------|--------------------|--------------------|--------|
 |chr1|230769616|230769683|4|17|D1S1656|\[CCTA\]_n \[TCTA\]_n|+|TTAAACACACACACACA|CATCACACAGTTGAC|1|
 - Seprator in the file is TAB;
-- Chr: chromosome id;
+- **Chr**: chromosome id;
-- Start: the start position(1-base coordinate) of STR core repeat region for the related STR marker;
+- **Start**: the start position(1-base coordinate) of STR core repeat region for the related STR marker;
-- End: the end position(1-base coordinate) of STR core repeat region for the related STR marker;
+- **End**: the end position(1-base coordinate) of STR core repeat region for the related STR marker;
-- Period: additional stage information in ISFG for the marker, the value is not used in STRfinder ;if the information is not available, you can fill in "0" here；
+- **Period**: additional stage information in ISFG for the marker, the value is not used in STRfinder ;if the information is not available, you can fill in "0" here；
-- Reference allele: repeat number of the STR marker in human reference genome, the value is not used in STRfinder;if the information is not available, you can fill in "0" here；
+- **Reference allele**: repeat number of the STR marker in human reference genome, the value is not used in STRfinder;if the information is not available, you can fill in "0" here；
-- Marker：name of STR marker，please only include letter/number/underline in the name, space or any other special characters may raise running error;
+- **Marker**：name of STR marker，please only include letter/number/underline in the name, space or any other special characters may raise running error;
-- STR sequence structure: repeat motif of the STR marker，the sequence must be from forward strand of reference genome;
+- **STR sequence structure**: repeat motif of the STR marker，the sequence must be from forward strand of reference genome;
-- Strand: please enter "+";
+- **Strand**: please enter "+";
-- 5'Flanking sequence: the 5'flank sequence of STR marker; value in this file in not used in STRfinder, you can also jsut fill in 'NA' here;
+- **5'Flanking sequence**: the 5'flank sequence of STR marker; value in this file in not used in STRfinder, you can also jsut fill in 'NA' here;
-- 3'Flanking sequence: the 3'flank sequence of STR marker; value in this file is not used in STRfinder, you can also jsut fill in 'NA' here;
+- **3'Flanking sequence**: the 3'flank sequence of STR marker; value in this file is not used in STRfinder, you can also jsut fill in 'NA' here;
-- STR_type: the value indicates the ploidy of STR marker; if the marker is diploidy, please fill in "1" here; if the marker is haploidy, please fill in "2" here;
+- **STR_type**: the value indicates the ploidy of STR marker; if the marker is diploidy, please fill in "1" here; if the marker is haploidy, please fill in "2" here;

 **2. STRs_loci.bed**
 <a name="anchor2"></a>